faqs

 What if I have alternative versions of my tracks?

 Additional versions such as radio edits, clean edits, alternative arrangements etc are subject to a small additional charge per version.
 To minimise the cost, these alternative versions should be supplied at the same time as, and be sonically identical to, the main version.
+If they are supplied later, recall fees apply.

 Will you check my mix and tell me how to improve it before working on it?